waz162/GitHubApi567/README.md

 part of the assignment was trying to work around the github api limit.
 This stopped a lot of the work flow

 [![build status of master](https://travis-ci.org/waz162/GitHubApi567.svg?branch=main)](https://travis-ci.org/waz162/GitHubApi567)
+(Might show up as cancelled if API limit is reached)